"They're Dropping Like Flies"

 “There’s two of you, Dani.
 It would be plenty.
 And you could probably do one of those lateral things and start at a higher rate of pay.”

 Uh-huh.
-Translation: she already looked into it.
+Translation: she already looked into it – thoroughly!
 She wouldn’t have brought that up if she hadn’t.
-And my mom wouldn’t know what a lateral transfer was unless she’d looked into it.
+And my mom wouldn’t know what a lateral transfer was unless she’d done a lot of research on the subject.

 “Great.
 We could spend it all on snow tires and winter clothing.
 Not much left for a kid.”

 Why she thinks I want to be a K9 officer is beyond me.
 Yes, I love dogs.
 But working K9?
+I don’t think she truly grasps what that unit does for a living.
 Does she have any idea how many shootings our K9 officers get into?
 How many suspects wind up with a permanent limp because the dog tore off half of their ass in a takedown?
 I’m pretty sure I’ve told her about it.
 I’ll bet she just blocked it out of her mind like all of the other unpleasant things I’ve told her about the job.
-Hell, she probably thinks the K9 Unit just goes around to schools and lets the kids pet the dog.
+Hell, she probably thinks the K9 Unit just goes around to elementary schools and lets the kids pet the dog.
 If she only knew!

 “We have a dog, mom.
 Highway.
 Remember him?”